slowernews/wisdom-tldr/chapters/introduction.md

 > *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style."
 -- Maya Angelou*

-> *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."
+> *"When a person can’t find a deep sense of meaning, they distract themselves with pleasure."
 -- Viktor Frankl*

 > *"Of course life has no point.
 If it had, man would not be free."